renatols-jf/spboot-chassi/README.md

 - Cross-field or cross-concern validation.
 - Creation of behavior flows using yml or other configuration tools.
 Possibly another project that uses this one as lib.
+- Refactor undocumented proxy and genesis APIs to support external use.
 # Sample project
 [Demo Application](https://github.com/renatols-jf/spboot-chassis-demo)